Frequently asked questions

 How long will my Milk Diamond take?

 Our turnaround time is subject to change at any time depending on multiple external factors including but not limited to volume of orders, annual leave, festive periods and ill health.
-We try to limit our turnaround to a maximum of twelve weeks where possible.
+We try to limit our turnaround to a maximum of sixteen weeks where possible.

 Our current turnaround time will be detailed in your confirmation email.
 If there is any delay during the turnaround time, we will contact you to inform you and give you a new estimated turnaround time.